 Set reminders or create a shopping list on your way to the store.
 It can be pretty extensive, so ask “OK Google, what can I say,” to get some ideas on what you can do.
 Best to do that while you’re parked or stopped somewhere to avoid getting distracted.

-Using it on your phone only
+Using it on your phone only — or not

 It’s a good idea to use a mount of some kind to prop up the phone to see it.
 Whether it’s a dash, vent, 12-volt socket or cupholder mount, the setup will work nicely.
-You won’t be able to use Android Auto in tandem with Uber, Lyft or any other rideshare app because they don’t work together yet.

 As always, follow the laws in your particular municipality or province.
 Distracted driving is now a bigger risk than drunk driving.
 In some provinces, it causes most accidents on the road.
 Google designed Android Auto to reduce or eliminate the need to touch the phone.
-It’s not perfect, and it doesn’t support every app you might use, but it does cover a fair amount of ground.
+It’s not perfect, and doesn’t support every app you might use, but it does cover a fair amount of ground.